IntersectAustralia/hcsvlab-docs/APIMethods.md

 <ol>
 <li>Users are only authorised to delete an item from collection which they own.</li>
 <li>Deleting an item from a collection also deletes all of that items documents and the corresponding document audits.</li>
-<li>This is a delete request.
+<li>This is a DELETE request.
 Hence, cannot be replicated through a browser but through curl this can be done with something akin to the following.
 <ul>
 <li><code>curl -H "X-API-KEY: &ltapi_key&gt" -H "Accept: application/json" -X DELETE &ltserver&gt/catalog/&ltcollection_id&gt/&ltitem_id&gt</code></li>
 </ul>